Destinations: West Coast / Yellowstone Area / The Henry's Fork

 I first met the Henry's Fork in the early summer of 1976...This trip started a love affair that has lasted for 44 years and counting.
 In the last few years I have had some issues with my legs and can no longer wade the way I used to so my trips to the Henry's Fork have been quite limited.

 The Henry's Fork is the reason I have not fished as much in the salt as I would have liked and it has substantially limited the other waters I would have liked to visit over these many years.
 I guess that is the down side of being in love with a river.
 Still, I have managed to pull myself away from time to time and have been able to fish close to 100 other places across the west.
 Many of these other places are truly special and some are unique but none of them has been able to make me "trade" for more time on the Henry's Fork.
 I eventually bought a cabin on the HF and that no doubt contributed to fewer trips elsewhere.
-I am not a particularly religious person but I do believe that God may well live very close to Island Park, Idaho.
-If He does not live there, He certainly has a summer place there.
+I am not a particularly religious person but I do believe that if God has a summer cabin, it may very well be very close to Island Park, Idaho.

-There has been much written about this river over the years...most of it about the famed "Railroad Ranch" now known as the Harriman State Park.
+There has been much written about this river over the years...much of it about the famed "Railroad Ranch" now known as the Harriman State Park.
 It is famous for many reasons...from the clear old water that flows out of Big Springs to the many large native rainbows that inhabit it.
-Couple that with the incredible hatches of mayflies and caddis and you have a "perfect" dry fly trout stream.
+Couple that with the incredible hatches of mayflies, caddis and you have a "perfect" dry fly trout stream.

 Below the Harriman Park is many more miles if great fishing.
 I will be writing more about this in the near future.
 Until then, you have my permission to go fish the Henry's Fork (it is "my" river)...BUT...you had better treat her right and release her fish.